 Tarpon Fishing on Rio Frio, Rio San Juan, Nicaragua Lake, and Solentiname

-A Strange mix at 120 miles from sea witch fascinate famous Investigators: Commandant Jacques Yves Cousteau came here studying in El Banco de Arena precisely at the corner of the Lake with Rio Frio and Rio San Juan where our fishing lodge is located...
-Also, Thomas Thornson, from the University of Nebraska, studied for many years and wrote the book "The Fish of Nicaragua Lake".
-In 2010 we received the Tarpon investigation team of Miami University and in March 2014, we have been filming the NAT GEO MONSTER FISH SHOW...
+Over the years, our lodge has been visited by renowned investigators such as Commandant Jacques Yves Cousteau, who came to study El Banco de Arena precisely at the corner of the lake with Rio Frio and Rio San Juan.
+Thomas Thornson from the University of Nebraska also studied here for many years, writing the book "The Fish of Nicaragua Lake."
+We've even hosted the Tarpon investigation team of Miami University in 2010 and were featured in the Nat Geo Monster Fish Show in March 2014.

 We're incredibly fortunate to observe a tremendous quantity of Tarpon weighing between 60lb to 250lb+ going up and down the river throughout the year.
 There's no specific month for the best time to visit as we operate all year round.
 Our usual catches range from 90lbs to 200lbs, with some Tarpon growing even bigger.
 Some migrate, while others stick around for a while before returning to the sea.
 The Tarpon become very large here because feeding is easy for them, and due to tannin in the water, these giant fish have a unique color - black on the back and dark green/golden on the side.

 We're proud to say that we've even caught fish estimated to be over 300lbs - it's a truly unbelievable experience that you won't want to miss!
 So come and join us at our lodge to discover the magic of Rio San Juan River and Nicaragua Lake.